Who are we?

 - Developer Services

 - Watershed Protection

 The Planning Division develops watershed specific Master Drainage Plans, manages and modifies mapped floodplains and partners with other agencies and developers to design and construct drainage facilities.
-Developer Services includes Development Review, Plan Check and Contract Services which review and coordinate with proposed land developments throughout our District.
-The Design & Construction Division develops and prepares project specific hydrologic, hydraulic and structural designs for a variety of drainage facilities, including underground storm drains, detention basins, dams, levees and open channels with costs ranging from as little as $10,000 to more than $12,000,000.
+Developer Services includes Development Review, Plan Check and Contract Services, which review and coordinate with proposed land developments throughout our District.
+The Design Division develops and prepares project specific hydrologic, hydraulic and structural designs for a variety of drainage facilities, including underground storm drains, detention basins, dams, levees and open channels with costs ranging from as little as $10,000 to more than $12,000,000.
 The Emergency Management and Government Affairs Division oversees large federal infrastructure projects and administers grants.
-The Regulatory Division obtains the myriad of local, State and Federal environmental permits for all District maintenance and construction activities.
+The Regulatory Division is responsible for all local, state and federal environmental approvals for District construction and maintenance activities, and other discretionary actions.
 The Watershed Protection Division assumes the lead role in coordinating and implementing the District’s, Cities and the County of Riverside National Pollution Discharge Elimination System (NPDES) Municipal Separate Storm Sewer System (MS4) permit compliance programs.
-These six Divisions are supported at every juncture by the other four Division which provide such services as photogrammetry and mapping, surveying, accounting, human resources, information technology support and administrative functions.
+These six Divisions are supported at every juncture by the other five Divisions, which provide such services as photogrammetry and mapping, surveying, accounting, human resources, information technology support, operations and maintenance support, and administrative functions.